-Assessing the ECL on Trade Receivables.
-The Company initially uses a provision matrix based on historical default rates for trade receivables.
+Assessing ECL on Trade Receivables and Contract Assets.
+The Group initially uses a provision matrix based on historical default rates for trade receivables.
 The provision matrix specifies provision rates depending on the number of days that a receivable is past due.
-The Company then calibrates the provision matrix to adjust historical credit loss experience with forward-looking information on the basis of current observable data to reflect the effects of current and forecasted economic conditions.
+The Group then calibrates the provision matrix to adjust historical credit loss experience with forward-looking information on the basis of current observable data to reflect the effects of current and forecasted economic conditions.

-The Company adjusts historical default rates if forecasted economic conditions such as gross domestic product are expected to deteriorate which can lead to increased number of defaults in the real estate industry.
-The Company regularly reviews the methodology and assumptions used for estimating ECL to reduce any differences between estimates and actual credit loss experience.
+The Group adjusts historical default rates if forecasted economic conditions such as gross domestic product are expected to deteriorate which can lead to increased number of defaults in the real estate industry.
+The Group regularly reviews the methodology and assumptions used for estimating ECL to reduce any differences between estimates and actual credit loss experience.

 The determination of the correlation between historical default rates and forecasted economic conditions is a significant estimate.
-Accordingly, the provision for ECL of trade receivables is sensitive to changes in assumptions about forecasted economic conditions.
+Accordingly, the provision for ECL of receivable from real estate sales is sensitive to changes in assumptions about forecasted economic conditions.